Fahd Hariri

 Fahd Hariri (born 1980/1981) is a Lebanese billionaire heir and property developer, the youngest son of Rafic Hariri.

 Early life

 Fahd Hariri was born in Riyadh, Saudi Arabia the youngest son of Rafic Hariri.
 In 2004, he graduated from the École Spéciale d'Architecture in Paris.
+Rafic Hariri was assassinated in a 2005 car bombing.

 Career

-He develops residential properties, mostly in Beirut.
-He is also president of the Har Investment Fund, and a member of the advisory council at Lutetia Capital SAS, Paris.
+Fahd Hariri is a Lebanese businessman primarily involved in the development of residential properties in Beirut.
+He also holds the position of president at the Har Investment Fund and serves as a member of the advisory council at Lutetia Capital SAS, based in Paris.